SilkRose/Pony/stories/ticking-love/ticking-love.md

 *Seven.
 Should I have written a love letter?*

-"Can I read it?"
+"Can I read it, pretty please?"

-"Not yet."
+"When I'm done."

 *Six.
 I hope it's soon…*